Pantrypoints Pantrypoints

 The Covid pandemic caused travel and tourism to stop, which then created a domino-effect, affecting the industries that rely on travel such as transportation, events, food service, and hospitality, which then affected the retail and other service industries.
 These forced many businesses to close permanently and liquidate their assets to pay back their debt.

 One of the most famous Covid bankruptcy was that of Virgin Airlines Australia, made insolvent by a massive $7b debt.
-It was later rescued by Bain Capital after failing to ask for a bailout from the Australian government.
+It was later rescued by Bain Capital after failing to get a bailout from the Australian government.
 Bain will likely cut jobs, lower wages, and raise prices in order to recover its risky investment – to the detriment of Australian citizens.

 Clearly, the current solution is not a win-win: the company loses control and the people lose benefits.
 Is there any better solution to insolvency?
 Adam Smith asked the same question over 200 years ago: